 With this in mind, we recommend that you work to an aspect ratio, as above detailed, to make the most of the screen.
 The smaller aspect ratios will be projected with black bands, but this will not affect their impact.
 Please ensure, though, that your title, credits and/or sponsors card is in the same ratio.

 During your post-production, do not place text and graphics too close to the edges of your frame, as some cinema screens may lose some image – due to skewed projection or the curvature of screens used to enhance 3D films.

 It’s best to go for optimum audio channel mapping of 5.1, especially if your film includes dialogue, as cinema mixers generally separate speech from the other channels.
 5.1 provides the cleanest sound.

-Maker&Smith operates on a non-commercial/cover-costs basis; we are not paid to do this, we invest our time voluntarily to run such initiatives.
+Maker&Smith operates on a non-commercial/cover-costs basis; we do not profit, and invest our time voluntarily, to run such initiatives.

 Maker&Smith gratefully acknowledges the Crafts Council, Picturehouse Central and Sandbox for their assistance and advice.

 Maker & Smith, PO BOX 6196, Swanbourne, WA 6010 www.makerandsmith.com.au